 To help your firmer cheeses retain moisture put them inside an open plastic bag after they're wrapped.
 This should help keep the cheese from becoming an unappetizing rock while still allowing it to breathe.
 You can also wrap the whole thing loosely in plastic wrap, as suggested by Nora Singley of The Kitchn.

 If you love blue cheese, you really love it.
 You love the pungent, acrid explosion that floods your tongue upon first contact, and then slowly mellows into a creamy backdrop.
-You also apparently love "karaoke, swing dancing, and shouting 'WOO HOO' when you're having fun."
-If you love your blue cheese, you've got to store it properly -- and keep it away from your other cheese, who might not love it as much as you.
+If you love your blue cheese, you've got to store it properly— and keep it away from your other cheese, who might not love it as much as you.

 Blue cheese is kind of a flavor hog.
-It knows it's got the sharpest taste around, and if you're not careful its flavors will infuse your more-mild specimens.
-To avoid this wrap your blue cheese in the same manner as above (you can even double-wrap to be extra safe), then store it in a plastic container.
+It knows it's got the sharpest taste around, and if you're not careful its flavors will infuse your milder specimens.
+To avoid this, wrap your blue cheese in the same manner as above (you can even double-wrap it to be extra safe), then store it in a plastic container.

-Very soft cheeses, such as ricotta or mozzerella, should be stored in its natural liquid in a plastic container.
-Watch it carefully because it will not last as long as some of its firmer cousins.
+Very soft cheeses, such as ricotta or mozzerella, should be stored in their natural liquid in a plastic container.
+Watch them carefully because they will not last as long as some of its firmer cousins.

 Now that your cheese is wrapped up pretty, where should you keep it?
 Real Simple advises to store wrapped cheese in a crisper in the fridge, which will have the most consistent temperature and humidity.
-If you're a true fromage fiend, devote a whole drawer of your fridge to cheese -- and then invite us over for a cheese party.
+If you're a true fromage fiend, devote a whole drawer of your fridge to cheese.

-If you unwrap your cheese and are surprised by something fuzzy clinging to its surface, don't panic.
+Tip #1: If you unwrap your cheese and are surprised by something fuzzy clinging to its surface, don't panic.
 Just cut it off and continue munching; unless it's on a soft cheese in which case it may be past its prime.
-Trust your instincts -- if the cheese looks or smells off, it probably is.
+Trust your instincts—if the cheese looks or smells off, it probably is.

-If you take out your cheese for a cocktail party or for a late-night snack, be sure to re-wrap it in fresh paper.
+Tip #3: If you take out your cheese for a get-together or for a late-night snack, be sure to re-wrap it in fresh paper.